wannaBpark/2023-1-OS-PAs/README.md

   ```

 - Hint
-  - If `tokens[]` is a list of words, you might implement the feature easily by replacing a word with multiple words.
+  - If `tokens[]` were a list of words, you might be able to implement the feature easily by replacing a word with multiple words.
   - Take care of the string in `tokens[]` which are allocated and deallocated in the functions in `parser.c`.
 It is advised to have a look at them before fiddling with `tokens[]`.